 For Cameron McLeod, the third time was the charm.
 As a matter of fact, so were the first and second times.

 McLeod, a junior environmental science and policy major at California State University, Long Beach (CSULB), recently captured his third straight Basic Bow men’s division title at the U.S. Collegiate Archery Association’s (USCA) 2013 National Indoor Championship.
-Archery has been a club sport at CSULB for more than 40 years.

 The competition was held at eight sites throughout the nation—Mt.
 Marty College in South Dakota, University of New Hampshire, Atlantic Cape Community College in New Jersey, Texas A&M University, Georgia Southern University, Tulare Target Archers in Tulare, Calif., Southern Utah University and Michigan State University.
 McLeod competed at the Tulare site.

 The three-time champion edged out Chad Roberge from the University of New Hampshire, 848-841.
 In 2012 he beat out UC Merced’s Kevin Kwan, 841- 835, and as a freshman he dominated the field, defeating runner-up Michael Tracht from the University of Chicago by a score of 924-706.

 Like most indoor collegiate tournaments, the round target has a 40-centimeter face with archers receiving 10 points for a bull’s-eye, nine points for the next ring out and so on.
 The target is 18 meters away (about 60 feet), and competitors shoot four rounds, called ends, of 30 arrows.
 Each participant shoots a total of 120 arrows, divided evenly over two days of competition.